zarf-dev/proposals/0019-refactor-image-operations/README.md

 proposal will be implemented, this is the place to discuss that.
 -->

-oras-go does not provide a blob storage natively, however the ORAS CLI does.
+oras-go does not provide a blob cache natively, however the ORAS CLI does.
 While it is marked as internal, it is simple to vendor into the Zarf project.
 Additionally, issue [#881](https://github.com/oras-project/oras-go/issues/881) in oras-go requests caching as part of the library.
 The maintainers have noted that it seems like a valuable feature to add.

 oras-go does not natively support pulling images from the Docker daemon.
-Zarf will instead pull from the Docker daemon directly, which results in an OCI formatted tar file.
-Once extracted into a directory it can be treated as a normal oci-layout for use with the oras-go library.
+Zarf will still use Crane to pull images from the Docker daemon as the daemon only started saving images to an OCI format in Feb 2024 engine version v25.
+Managing the different potential formats would be complex.
+In the future, when enough uses have switched to Docker engine >v25 and the only expected format is an OCI layout we can re-evaluate moving away from Crane for this behavior.

 oras-go relies on the `org.opencontainers.image.ref.name` annotation to find images in an OCI directory.
 Cranes relies on the `org.opencontainers.image.base.name` to find images in an OCI directory.
 To ensure packages built with ORAS are deployable with Crane, Zarf will add the `org.opencontainers.image.base.name` annotation to images pulled with ORAS.
 To ensure packages built with Crane are deployable with ORAS Zarf will add the `org.opencontainers.image.ref.name` if it does not already exist before push.

+Zarf image operations will now respect the `--plain-http` flag.
+Additionally, if a registry URL is a localhost URL then Zarf will first try https, and if that fails Zarf will fallback to http.
+This is crucial because the Zarf registry currently only works over http connections.

 ### Test Plan